 - Standard features: Corning Gorilla 3 glass, GPS, Valencell HRM, 24/7 activity tracking, HRM works with swimming

-While it is only a very small thing, due to using the Corning Gorilla Glass 3, Polar has a hydrophobic coating on the glass surface of the Polar Vantage V, something which I find makes the screen easier to view both in the pool, and if you end up doing a run in the rain!
+While it is only a very small thing, due to using the Corning Gorilla Glass 3, Polar has a hydrophobic coating on the glass surface of the Polar Vantage V. A small spec sheet fact, but something which I find makes the screen easier to view both in the pool, and if you end up doing a run in the rain! (plus I find hydrophobic water beats cool!)

 Polar Vantage V Review – Manual

-Polar have an INCREDIBLY in-depth electronic manual for their Polar Vantage V you can access HERE
+Polar has an INCREDIBLY in-depth electronic manual for their Polar Vantage V you can access HERE.
+Covering every minor function of the device

 Polar Vantage V Review – Using the Watch

-As with every sports watch, the first step is to download the corresponding app.
-In the case of the Polar Vantage V, you are looking for Polar Flow – Here for iOS and here for Google.
 You’ll still need to sign up to Polar Flow, in order to get access and more importantly download the latest updates for the watch before you use it for the first time.
-This is very important, as mentioned previously there were some rather big holes in the Polar Vantage V when the device first came to market.
-As far as I’m concerned about releasing a smart watch in 2019 without smart notifications is just not acceptable – thankfully resolved now! – You can also update via the desktop apps
+This is very important, as there were some rather big holes in the Polar Vantage V when the device first came to market.
+As far as I’m concerned, releasing a smartwatch in 2019 without smart notifications is just not acceptable – thankfully this has been resolved now – some still something which speaks to Polar

-It’s really worthwhile pointing out two things, i) Polar is very honest about their estimated sync/update times when updating via the phone app ii) sync/updates can be a little slow if it says 15 mins, it means 15 mins.
-Go and grab a coffee
+It’s really worthwhile pointing Polar is very honest about their estimated sync/update times when updating via the phone app, which

-The main reason for the delay in this review coming out, is because I was waiting for the second major firmware update which brought with it the significant features of GPS Route Guidance and smart notifications (how someone can launch a phone WITHOUT notifications today is utterly beyond me)
+Speaking of delays, the main reason for the delay in this review coming out, was because I was waiting for the second major firmware update.
+Very important in my mind as it brought with it the significant features of GPS Route Guidance and smart notifications (I’m STILL amazed how a company can launch a smartwatch WITHOUT notifications.
+Utterly beyond me -any

 When the new firmware landed, it also seemed to bring with it a Bluetooth bug, meaning the watch needed to be restarted frequently at least once a week.
 You can normally tell that the communications have fallen over as the watch will say it is not connected to your phone.